 3.)
 Health, Fitness and Wellbeing

-We are also using a Sports Apprentice to encourage positive play and physical exercise across the school day.
+We are also using a Resilience Coach & Sports Apprentice to encourage positive play and physical exercise across the school day.

-We have planned for all our wrap-around clubs to take place in Year Group bubbles.
+We have planned for all our wrap-around clubs to take place in Year Groups.

 4.)
 SEN Personalised Provison:

-From September 2020, Two Teachers allocated to support children with their individual needs supported by the school’s SENDCo.
-The aim is to focus on skills needed to catch up in reading and Maths.
+From September 2022, The school has appointed two SENDCos to support the infant schools and junior school in early identification of needs as well as bespoke support for children and staff.
+The school has also appointed one Teacher allocated to support children with their individual needs supported by the school’s SEND Team.
+The aim is to focus on skills needed to catch up in reading and Maths ensuring accurate provision

 5.)
 Two Expereinced SLEs to support specific Year Groups